mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 The Rhea carries a crew of nine in double-occupancy staterooms.
 One notable feature is the larger than usual common area, allowing the crews of all the ships to mingle.
-The other is the sizeable galley, built due to Yanos’s favourite saying, ‘a well-fed ship is a happy ship’.
+The other is the sizeable galley, built due to Yanos’s favorite saying, ‘a well-fed ship is a happy ship’.

 **Rhea**